Safeguarding at Longmoor

 Alternatively, you can share your concern with Careline on 0151 233 3700

-In our school, one of our most important jobs is teaching the children how to keep themselves safe.
+In our school, one of our most important jobs is teaching our learners how to keep themselves safe.
 This could be in a wide range of different circumstances: road safety, sun safety, online safety and personal safety to name a few.

-In school, our ‘Keeping Safe and Healthy’ Curriculum Map shows the key topics and messages that are covered in each year group.
+In school, our ‘PSHE & RSE’ curriculum includes key topics and messages that are covered in each year group (online safety is covered through our Computing curriculum).
 Some really important messages are included every year at an age appropriate level.
 We try our best to link these messages with other curriculum areas and accept any help from professionals, theatre companies and charitable organisations to help deliver these vital messages to our children.

 Documents and Information